NSAPH-Data-Platform/nsaph-core-platform/doc/TerritorialCodes.md

 combination of zip code and county code exists.

 * `public.zip_to_fips(year int, zip int) RETURNS int`.
-This function looks for all counties that intersect the provided zip code area in the given year.
+This function looks for all counties that intersected the provided zip code area in the given year.
+The intersecting counties are then sorted by the ratio of county residential addresses within the zip code area: the number of residential addresses in the intersection of the
-    The intersecting counties are then sorted by the ratio of residential addresses within the zip code area that fall into each county.
+    ZIP code area and the county divided by the total number of residential addresses in the entire ZIP.
 The county with the highest ratio is selected as the return value.
 The FIPS code for such county is returned as an integer.
 * `public.zip_to_fips3(year int, zip int) RETURNS varchar(3)` - the same as